Jmfinizio/Half-Cheetah-Behavioral-Cloning/README.md

 - The output is only the training results, since the Half-Cheetah environment video cannot be rendered in a notebook.

 - Ensure that the expert data file is stored in the "Imitation Learning" folder that the notebook file will create for you

+- If you are purely curious to see the model performance, look at the .ipynb file and examine outputs.